sshreevignesh/In-Memory-Key-Value-Storage/README.md

 # In-Memory-Key-Value-Storage #
-An optimized In-Memory Key-Value Storage Software built in C++ for Software Programmig for Performance course
+An optimized In-Memory Key-Value Storage Software built in C++

 ## How to run the code ##
    ```